 While out on bail, Glover is suspected of progressing from stealing Honda CRVs to firing into a crowd of people.
 Four people were injured, and Glover was hauled back to court.
-This time, the algorithm gave him a risk assessment score of “one.”
+The algorithm gave him a risk assessment score of “one.”

-In fact, a broad coalition of more than 100 civil rights, digital justice and community-based organizations released a share statement highlighting their concerns of using algorithmic-based tools for release decisions.
-They also stressed that such tools can worsen, not help, racial disparities and allow for further incarceration.
+In fact, a broad coalition of more than 100 civil rights, digital justice, and community-based organizations released a share statement highlighting their concerns about using algorithmic-based tools for release decisions.
+They also stressed that such tools could worsen, not help, racial disparities and allow for further incarceration.

-Release decisions should only be made by a judge who is elected by the citizenry and who will be held accountable for their release decisions.
+Release decisions should only be made by a judge elected by the citizenry and who will be held accountable for their release decisions.
 Algorithmic-based risk assessment tools have no such accountability.
-They take the human equation out of the release decision without having the full facts on a defendant’s criminal history and any failures to appear.
+Instead, they take the human equation out of the release decision without having the full facts on a defendant’s criminal history and any failures to appear.

 Victims of crime deserve justice and accountability in the criminal justice system.